tegonal/minimalist/README.md

 </code-predefined-1>

 Typically, you will reuse your custom providers in several tests.
-We recommend you create your own interfaces which contain predefined `ArgsSource` providers and one ArgsSourceProvider which extends all of them (see `com.tegonal.minimalist.providers.PredefinedArgsSourceProviders` for an example) and you might want to extend from Minimalist's PredefinedArgsSourceProviders as well.
+We recommend you create your own interfaces which contain predefined `ArgsSource` providers and one `ArgsProvider` which extends all of them (see `com.tegonal.minimalist.providers.PredefinedArgsProviders` for an example) and you might want to extend from Minimalist's PredefinedArgsProviders as well.

 Back to the example, in contrast to the [first parameterized test example](#your-first-parameterized-test) where we used raw values (which are turned into a `List` and then passed to `ordered.fromList`), we now want to be sure the test